SKAI (band): European and American-Canadian Tour (2016)

 November-December 2016 — as part of an international anniversary tour, the band visited 10 cities in the United States and Canada with a concert program «SKAI — New Life 15».

 In addition to the main concert in Saskatoon on December 9, SKAI gave free acoustic mini-performances for 3 days and brought the Ukrainian song to a place where it had not been heard for a long time or had not been heard at all.
 The band members met with high school students from local Ukrainian schools.
 The meetings were organized with the assistance of the Saskatoon branch of the Ukrainian Canadian Congress.

 February 2018 — concerts in Paris, London, and Dublin.
 November-December 2016 — as part of an international anniversary tour, the band visited 10 cities in the United States and Canada with a concert program «SKAI — New Life 15».

 Own label (since 2017)

 In 2017 band created its own label, and officially changed its name from «S. K. A. I.» to «SKAI», removing the dots from the old name.
 In 2018, the album «Rare Birds» («Рідкісні птахи») was released.
 The music video for the song «Let's Run Away» was filmed in Los Angeles.
-The video currently has more than 4,5 million views on YouTube.

 Also, In April 2018, was released the single «You Feel», which became part of the album «Rare Birds».

 SKAI performed another US tour in 2018.
 In addition to the largest cities on the West Coast, SKAI has also given concerts in Portland, Los Angeles, and San Francisco.